micheles/micheles.github.io/_posts/2015-06-23-the-new-rupture-calculator.md

 them, so the 197s of the new calculator should be compared with the 141 + 78 = 219s of the old one.
-So we acheaved a slight improvement of the calculation time too; but the selling point of the new calculator is the spectacular speedup in the saving time, from 684s to 5 s, over two orders of magnitude!
+So we acheaved a slight improvement of the calculation time too; but the selling point of the new calculator is the spectacular speedup in the saving time, from 684s to 5s, over two orders of magnitude!

 The speedup can be seen even in other computations.
 For instance,